USA: Volkswagen to pay $15B settlement in emission scandal

 The settlement to be announced Tuesday will likely involve 500,000 owners of Volkswagen vehicles, according to those familiar with the matter who spoke to media outlets.

 Owners will receive an average of $5,000 per vehicle and some will receive as much as $10,000.
 On top of the settlement with each owner, Volkswagen will also offer to either buy back the vehicle or repair the engine.

 The $15 billion settlement earmarks $2.7 billion to be set aside for environmental mitigation related to the falsified emissions figures and $2 billion to study zero-emissions technology.
 Volkswagen is expected to pay much more money in fees and penalties that are not connected to the settlement.

 Because of a gag order, neither Volkswagen nor the Justice Department was able to officially comment on the settlement.

-Tags: usa, justice, economy, economy news, germany, world economy, production, scandal, news, Germany News, us economy, Corey Blackman, Barry Eitel, california, environment, finance news, usa court, usa justice, usa finance, us economy 2016, usa economy sectors, america news, volkswagen, automobile industry, auto industry, industry, us consumer, consumer, multinational company, germany economy, germany finance, german firm, car industry, car production, epa, porsche, audi, san francisco california, california justice, us lawsuit, us class action, class action, emission scandal, pollution, air pollution
+Tags: usa, justice, production, scandal, news, Germany News, us economy, Corey Blackman, Barry Eitel, california, environment, finance news, usa court, usa justice, usa finance, us economy 2016, usa economy sectors, america news, volkswagen, automobile industry, auto industry, industry, us consumer, consumer, multinational company, germany economy, germany finance, german firm, car industry, car production, epa, porsche, audi, san francisco california, california justice, us lawsuit, us class action, class action, emission scandal, pollution, air pollution